dcycle/dcycleu/_posts/2015-05-22-02-psychology-of-continuous-integration.md

 Another advantage has to do with communication with non-technical people.
 Managers and clients are generally nervous when dealing with developers: they have no idea how things are progressing, apart from the occasional "We're almost done".

 Having a visible CI dashboard can provide non-technical stakeholders with data they can understand: whether a project is passing or failing (and if it's failing, who broke it), when it was last tested (yesterday, or a month ago).
-Eventually, you could wire up your CI dashboard to provide trends and other metrics which everyone understands: over time, do we have more or less test coverage, more or less code complexity, more or less comments, more or less adherence to coding standards.
+Eventually, you could wire up your CI dashboard to provide trends and other metrics which everyone understands: over time, do we have more or less test coverage?
+More or less code complexity?
+More or fewer comments?
+More or less adherence to coding standards?

 Your CI server will grow with time to contain all the information that is important to your team.